dquinteros/esekuele/README.md

 ## Project Goals
 - Provide a simple command line interface.
 - Accept engine name and schema as inputs.
+The schema may be given directly or loaded from a `.sql` file.
 - Translate a natural language question into a SQL query.

 Development is currently in a planning phase.
 Implementation details and usage instructions will be added as the project evolves.